“Over 200 years of closed borders makes 2.5 years seem like nothing, right?” ~ Alyse.

 Make sure to revisit Chinatown at night

 It’s a lovely atmosphere, although a little quiet during my visit without foreign tourists.
 Don’t miss the gorgeous Ichiba-dori with its lengthy strings of lanterns, it’s a sight to behold.
+And enjoy dinner here, with some of the best food in Yokohama!

 Go bar hopping in Noge